syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 meeting.EventName = "Anniversary";
 // Setting color for an event
 meeting.Color = Color.Green;
+// Setting text color for an event meeting.TextColor = Color.White;
 // Creating instance for collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
 // Adding a custom appointment in CustomAppointmentCollection